David Henry Hwang: Since 2010

 Hwang worked on a theatrical commission for the Oregon Shakespeare Festival and Arena Stage in Washington, DC.
 This was a musical version of Aimee Mann's album The Forgotten Arm, with Mann and Paul Bryant.
 He also worked on screenplays for DreamWorks Animation and directors Justin Lin and Jonathan Caouette.
 In 2013, a production of Yellow Face premiered on YouTube.
 It was directed and adapted by Jeff Liu, and featured Sab Shimono among other actors.

 In 2014 two new Hwang plays were premiered.
 The first, Kung Fu, about the life of Bruce Lee, premiered as part of his residency at the Signature Theatre Off-Broadway.
 The play opened February 24, 2014 in a production directed by Leigh Silverman, and featuring Cole Horibe, who had gained fame in the TV series, So You Think You Can Dance.
 The second was Cain and Abel, one of many plays included in The Mysteries, a re-telling of Bible stories.
 Conceived by Ed Sylvanus Iskander, The Mysteries also featured the work of playwrights Craig Lucas, Dael Orlandersmith, Jose Rivera, and Jeff Whitty.

 In 2014, Hwang joined the Playwriting Faculty of the Columbia University School of the Arts Theatre Program.
 He was appointed the director of the Playwriting Concentration and will serve as an Associate Professor of Theatre in Playwriting.
 Hilton Als of the New Yorker has described him as "the most successful Chinese American playwright this country has produced."

-In 2016, Hwang became a writer and consulting producer of the Golden Globe-winning television series The Affair and in 1993 wrote a song "Solo" in association with Prince.
+From 2015 to 2019, Hwang became a writer and consulting producer of the Golden Globe-winning television series The Affair and in 1993 wrote a song "Solo" in association with Prince.

 In the fall of 2016, the San Francisco Opera premiered Dream of the Red Chamber, an opera by Hwang and Bright Sheng, based on the eighteenth-century Chinese novel of the same name.
-In the summer of 2016, Hwang became the chair of the board of the American Theatre Wing.
+He previously served as the chair of the board of the American Theatre Wing.

 In the Spring of 2018, Hwang's Soft Power premiered at the Ahmanson Theatre in Los Angeles, California.
 The music and additional lyrics are by Jeanine Tesori.
 Its cast is largely Asian.
 It transferred to Off-Broadway at the Public Theater in September 2019 (previews).
 In May 2020, it was a finalist for the Pulitzer Prize for Drama, making Hwang the first person to be a three-time finalist without winning.